Last Updated on September 20, 2023 by thecapetownblog

 About the penguins at Boulders Beach

-These guys are much more graceful in the water than they are on land.
-They have a cute little waddle that makes them look slightly drunk, but they’re great swimmers.
+These guys have a cute little waddle that makes them look slightly drunk, but they’re great swimmers.
 They’re also near-sighted on land, but have amazing underwater vision.
+And they used to be called “jackass penguins” because their call sounds a bit like a braying donkey!

 Where is Boulders Beach?

-Boulders Beach is 41 kilometres (25 miles) from Cape Town city centre, and the drive takes around 45 minutes if you avoid traffic.
+Boulders Beach is 41 kilometres (25 miles) from Cape Town city centre.
+The drive takes around 45 minutes if you avoid traffic.

 It’s in Simon’s Town, which is one of the oldest towns in South Africa, located on the eastern side of the Cape Peninsula.